sstaub/NTP/README.md

 The library doesn't work with AVR boards like UNO WiFi Rev2 because it seems there is a bug in "time.h" of the AVR C library.

+## Changes in this fork

+- Updated the library so it works with AVR boards.
+The issue is the different understanding of timestamps between the AVR C library and other C libraries.
+Added an preprocessor command to distinguish between AVR and other architectures
+- Added public methods to get the NTP and the UTC time as uint32_t timestamps

 ## Changes for 1.6

 - change of begin(), now you can start with hostname or IP address